signalogic/SigSRF_SDK/mediaTest_readme.md

     mediaMin -cx86 -i../pcaps/DTMF_RTP_Event.pcap -L -d0x040c01 -r0

-Note in the above AFAP mode examples the ANALYTICS_MODE flag has been set in [-dN command line options](#user-content-mediamincommandlineoptions).
+Note in the above AFAP mode examples the ANALYTICS_MODE flag is set in the [-dN command line argument](#user-content-mediamincommandlineoptions).
 AFAP mode will correctly handle packet processing (re-ordering, repair, decode) but not time alignment (sync) between streams.
 For the same reason, AFAP mode does not work in telecom mode as a non-zero Real-Time Interval is needed to calculate packet arrival timestamps.
 For more information see [Bulk Pcap Handling](#user-content-bulkpcaphandling).

 In the following AFAP mode example, the input contains multiple streams so stream group processing and wav file output have been disabled: